- Advanced stage diamond exploration project in Nunavut, Canada

 Dunnedin’s Field Programs

-In collaboration with its technical adviser Dr. Charles Fipke and director Chad Ulansky, the company completed a glacial till sampling program of more than 3,000 till samples on the Kahuna property from July to September 2017.
-This follows a similar sampling program of 1,111 samples collected in 2016 and 218 in 2015.
+In collaboration with its technical adviser Dr. Charles Fipke and director Chad Ulansky, the company completed glacial till sampling programs collecting more than 5,000 till samples on the Kahuna property between 2015 and 2017.

-Glacial till sampling recovers kimberlite indicator minerals (KIMs) that were eroded from kimberlites by glaciers and deposited down ice.
+Glacial till sampling recovers kimberlite indicator minerals (KIMs) and diamond indicator minerals (DIMS) that were eroded from kimberlites by glaciers and deposited down ice.
 This creates a train of positive till samples that can be tracked back to their original source.
 It is used extensively in the Canadian Arctic as a primary exploration tool leading to most major diamond discoveries, one of the most famous examples of which is Ekati.
+According to the results from Fipke’s lab, the Kahuna project is notable for yielding DIM chemistry associated with large diamonds.

 Dunnedin’s test program utilized the same sampling and mineral ranking techniques as applied at Ekati, which can predict the potential of kimberlites to host diamonds with a high degree of confidence.
 The ranking employs proprietary mineral chemistry filters developed at CF Mineral Research Ltd. (CFM) under the direction of Dr. Fipke.
 Information on the sampling and ranking protocols is provided on this website.

 In June of 2017 Dunnedin reported the identification of new kimberlite pipe targets with down-ice till chemistry matching known diamond-bearing kimberlite dikes at the Kahuna project.
-These are priority drill targets for 2017 that the Company believes have strong diamond potential.
-The drilling on these targets and other priority targets identified from the analysis of the remaining 903 samples collected in 2016 are expected in the winter of 2017/18.
+These are priority drill targets for that the Company believes have strong diamond potential.
+The drilling on these targets will take place in the winter of 2017/18.